Seedmanc/Tumblr-image-sorter/README.md

 ## Compatibility

-Currently there is support for the majority of most popular themes that don't have tile layout or infinite scroll.
+Currently there is support for the majority of most popular themes that don't have infinite scroll.
 For themes with the latter enabled the script will only process the first X posts before the scroll kicks in; however, even for unprocessed posts it will be able to retrieve data for single-image posts that link to the /image/ page of tumblr (and those are usually the majority of posts).
+Having tile layout might decrease expected compatibility, but I'm not very sure of that.

 Below is the theme compatibility table.
 Note that the percentage value shows how much I am sure that there will possibly be no problems with using the script in a blog with such theme.
 For example, if the script seems to be working finely after testing, but to make it work properly it took me a lot of tinkering I can not be sure that I didn't miss anything compared to themes where the script worked normally right away.

-Basically, every theme that has post containers with 'class=post' and contains both post images and post meta within said container should be working fine.
+Basically, every theme that has post containers with 'class="post"' and contains both post images and post meta within said node should be working fine.

 | Theme name  | Theme URL  | Compatibility % |
 |---|---|--:|